OwenCochell/cursepy/docs/source/basic/collection.rst

 are currently loaded!
 It is important to recognize that handlers are the components that do all the dirty work
-(Getting info, decoding it, formatting it).
+(Getting info, decoding it, and formatting it).
 The only thing the CC does is organize and call these handlers with the relevant information.